suchintannit/COE-Assignment-Version-3-AWS/README.md

 This command invokes the terraform in the project.
 Of the 3 nodes, one is the master and will run the kubernetes controller and dashboard.
 The master node is responsible to run the control plane.
 The control plane listens to REST API request.
 The worker nodes01 executes a python to-do docker container while the node02 stores its persitant database through a mysql container.
 This project demonstrates how a multi container app can be managed by a cluster.

+### Ansible:

-### Ansible
+### Kubernetes:

-### Kubernetes: Kubernetes is a portable, extensible, open source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
+Kubernetes is a portable, extensible, open source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available.
 Nodes (like VMs) and inside these nodes Pods (like Containers) are executed.
 Kubernetes works on a master-slave architecture where there is atleast one master and multiple workers.

+### Docker

-### Docker containers enable application developers to package software for delivery to testing, and then to the operations team for production deployment.
+containers enable application developers to package software for delivery to testing, and then to the operations team for production deployment.
 The operations team then has the challenge of running Docker container applications at scale in production.
 Kubernetes is a tool to run and manage a group of Docker containers.
 While Docker focuses on application development and packaging, Kubernetes ensures those applications can run at scale.

 ### 4. Troubleshoot Execution.